 In 1989, he was introduced to various UNIX systems, SGI IRIX, SunOS, IBM AIX, and UNOS at a GIS (Graphical Information Systems) company working as a system administrator, trainer and support specialist to the company’s clients.

 In 1992, he worked with SGI IRIX and NeXTStep systems, taught himself C/C++, IRIS Inventor toolkit, network programming, and 3D modeling to create interactive learning systems.

 In 1998, he started working as a software consultant specializing in RUP (Rational Unified Process) and Java Enterprise systems.
 Past clients include FedEx, Verizon Wireless, BC Hydro, Nortel Networks, Bell Emergis, and McKesson Canada.

 In 2004, he returned to digital media working on computer animated feature films and video games.

-His current interests are learning new programming languages, software methodologies, automation, and cloud technologies.
+His current interests are learning new programming languages, cloud technologies, and software automation.